Loděnice (river)

 The Loděnice is a river in the Czech Republic, a left tributary of the Berounka River.
 It flows through the Central Bohemian Region.
 It is 64.7 km long.

 Etymology

-The name literally means 'shipyard' in Czech, but this is just a conincidence.
+The name literally means 'shipyard' in Czech, but this is just a coincidence.
 The name is derived from the word loď (i.e. 'boat', 'ship') and the old Czech adjective loděná (řeka), meaning "the river on which boats are ridden".
 The river is also sometimes called Kačák, after the village of Kačice.